pie-dao/docs/papers/piedao.md

 function exitPool(uint256 _amount) external override ready noReentry {
 ```

 `exitswapPoolAmountIn` allows Pie holders to burn Pie tokens and receive only one of the underlying asset.
-Exiting to a single asset is equivalent to swapping the other underlying assets for the chosen one, which included slippage.
+Exiting to a single asset is equivalent to swapping the other underlying assets for the chosen one, which includes slippage.

-On a standard finalized Balancer pool if an asset transfer function reverts is not possible to redeem any of the underlying assets.
+On a standard finalized Balancer pool if an asset transfer function reverts it is not possible to redeem any of the underlying assets.

-Pie smart pool allows exiting the pool even with multiple frozen assets in it by using a specific function designed to limit the loss of frozen assets.
+Pie Smart Pools allow exiting the pool even with multiple frozen assets in it by using a specific function designed to limit the loss of frozen assets.

 ```text
 @param _lossTokens Tokens skipped on redemption